 Well, if you have private student loans, you can ask for an interest-only loan payment.
 You can also ask for a deferment or forbearance.
 But both of those options are temporary.
 If your income doesn't improve over the years, those payment options may run out.
 And then you're looking at attempting to negotiate a settlement or filing bankruptcy.

-Thankfully, getting an affordable monthly payment for your federal student loans is easier.
+Thankfully, getting an affordable monthly payment for your federal student loans as a small business owner is easier.
 You just need to choose the right repayment plan for your loan type and then produce proof of your taxable income.

-In this post, you'll learn what is acceptable proof of taxable income for self-employed student loan borrowers.
+You'll learn what's considered acceptable proof of taxable income for self-employed student loan borrowers in this post.

 Before we do that, let's go over a few basics.